morpho-labs/morpho-certora-tutorials/Pending/Bank/README.md

 # How to reproduce

-`make classic` goes through but `make custom` doesn't.
-Even though the custom invariant is stronger than the 'classic' one.
+Run `make`.

+# Questions

+- Why does the rule `weakRequireDepositSender` go through but `strongRequireDepositSender` does not ?
+- Why the invariant `TotalGreaterThanUser` is preserved for deposit but not for withdraw ?
+-